aidyp/adp/content/post/mapping-music.md

 ## mapping music
 {{< spotify "7G6oI8xoGa62LGvE2xjtfP">}}

 During lockdown, like you, I've listened to *a lot* of music.
 I've listened to so much music that I've found myself thinking about how to think about the ways to listen to music.
-This blog is a dive into one of those ways.

 ### oh man you're gonna *love* this next track